Career change at 30, 40, and 50 — how to smoothly transitionLearn how to write a resume when you are changing careers. September 11, 2022 ·

 Long days filled with meetings you can barely stay awake for, let alone engaged?
 Contributions dropped off and there’s not even false enthusiasm left?

 A day where you’re not feeling yourself sometimes is fine, but when that feeling is constant and overriding, you need to take a step back.
-When autopilot is engaged the majority of the time and you’re dreaming of "anywhere but here", change needs to happen.
+When the autopilot is engaged the majority of the time and you’re dreaming of "anywhere but here", change needs to happen.

 When did you last scroll through open jobs in your area?

-Days daydreaming and planning your escape, with emails filled with saved jobs and lists of potential qualifications you could take, are all signs that you need to find a new career that engages you again.
+Days of daydreaming and planning your escape, with emails filled with saved jobs and lists of potential qualifications you could take, are all signs that you need to find a new career that engages you again.